zsparal/api-documentation/source/reference/v1/settlements-api/get-settlement.rst

 .. parameter:: settledDatetime
    :type: string

    The date on which the settlement was settled, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-When requesting the :doc:`open settlement </reference/v1/settlements-api/get-open-settlement>` or :doc:`next settlement </reference/v1/settlements-api/get-next-settlement>` the return value is ``null``.

 .. parameter:: status
    :type: string